A Guide to the Lynchburg (Va.) Apprenticeship Indentures, 1798-1875 Lynchburg (Va.) Apprenticeship Indentures, 1798-1875

 Related Material

-Additional Lynchburg Records can be found on microfilm at the Library of Virginia.
+Additional Lynchburg Land Records can be found on microfilm at The Library of Virginia web site.
 Consult "A Guide to Virginia County and City Records on Microfilm."